 During his term as a county commissioner from 1998 to 2002, Harbinson and his fellow commissioners were instrumental in bringing about the following progress in Alexander County:

-On the local level, Harbinson has served as both a Deacon and an Elder in the Taylorsville Presbyterian Church.
+On the local level, Harbinson has served as both a Deacon and an Elder in the Taylorsville Presbyterian Church, having been installed as a Deacon in 1990 and ordained as an Elder in 1993 ‑‑ both in the Presbyterian Church (USA).
 He is a co-founder and board member of the Bob Gryder Scholarship Foundation, Inc., which was incorporated in 1974 and was the first, of now many, local providers of annual scholarships to graduates of Alexander Central High School.
 He also helped lead the effort to name the baseball field at ACHS "Bob Gryder Stadium" after his high school and college classmate who died tragically after their first year together at UNC.

 A 1972 graduate of Alexander Central High School, Joel was a member of the school's first football team in 1970, which also won the Northwestern 3A Conference championship by defeating Marion 9-6 with a field goal by Harbinson late in the game.
 In addition to being a placekicker, Joel was a running back who rushed for over 1,000 yards and scored over 100 points his senior season, leading the Northwestern 3A Conference in scoring.
 On October 4, 1971, he scored the first touchdown in the inaugural game played in Cougar Stadium.
 As a senior, Harbinson was named All-Conference in both football as a running back and baseball as a shortstop.
 Forty years later in 2011, he helped lead the successful effort to re-name the facility "Glenn G. Wilson Field at Cougar Stadium" in honor of his high school football coach.
 In the last year of Taylorsville High School in 1970, Joel was an All-Conference shortstop on the school's Northwestern 3A Conference championship baseball team.
 Later, he won the first county tennis tournament in both men's singles and doubles.
 In 1985, Joel was selected by the Alexander County Recreation Department as one of several "Living Legends" in the history of Alexander County Sports.